tneumueller/bananacake/SPECS.md

 #### Constructor

-Currently, a class can only have one constructor.
-It is defined like this:
+The constructor of a class is defined like this:
 ```
 <access> <classname> ([<parameters>]) {
     // ...
 }
 ```
+Multiple overloads of a constructor can exist.

 A parameter can be an implicit initializer.
 ```